kimmobrunfeldt/progressbar.js/README.md

         color: "#3a3a3a",

         // Width of the stroke.
-        // Unit is percentage of SVG canvas.
+        // Unit is percentage of SVG canvas' size.
         // Default: 1.0
         strokeWidth: 0.1,